-Limited tendering is a tendering approach where, in specific circumstances, a contracting officer can deviate from certain procedural rules of the applicable TA(s).
+Limited tendering is a tendering approach where, in specific circumstances that are outlined in the TAs, a contracting officer can deviate from certain procedural rules of the applicable TA(s).
+Limited tendering procurement processes may be noncompetitive, where appropriate, but the default is a competitive process.